 There are venomous and harmless snakes.
 There are giants and dwarfs.
-There are deserts, sea and forest dwellers.
+There are deserts, seas, and forest dwellers.
 However, snakes have a lot of things in common.
-They are, unblinking, with lidless eyes, long, thin shape, legless and scaly bodies.
+They are, unblinking, with lidless eyes, long, thin shapes, and legless and scaly bodies.
 Snakes are reptiles.
 Like all other reptiles, snakes depend on the sun’s heat to control their body temperature.
-This is the reason why we find the majority of the snake species in the warm and humid tropics.
+This is the reason why we find the majority of snake species in the warm and humid tropics.

 Snakes are basically very shy creatures.
 Their habitats, their behavior, their size and adaptations are amazing.
 Some species of snakes are fast disappearing from the face of the earth.
 Many more species are becoming extinct.
 People kill snakes for their skins or because of fear.
 Their habitats are steadily disturbed, degraded and destroyed by humans.
 In addition to that, the invasive species that we have introduced are destroying them.

 People disturb snake habitats all over the world.
 It is true that the number of snake species is definitely more in the warm tropics.
 But snakes are there in every continent except Antarctica.
 There is one species even in the Arctic circle, which is the adder belonging to the species Viperaberus.
 Peculiarly enough, there are certain islands that do not have snakes at all.
 New Zealand, Ireland and Iceland, belong to the group.